 Neil studied Maths and Physics at University College London (UCL) and Theoretical Physics at Manchester, where he began working on models of memory with psychologist Graham Hitch.
 He returned to UCL as a Royal Society University Research Fellow to work with John O’Keefe FRS on neuronal representations of spatial location and their relation to memory.

-Professor of Cognitive and Computational Neuroscience, Institute of Cognitive Neuroscience, University College London (UCL)
+, Institute of Cognitive Neuroscience, University College London (UCL)